samkitshah1262/DeepLens-SR/task3A/readme.md

 ## Model Selection
-For this task I had studied a variety of family of models including Transformer, Diffusion based models Things I considered while studying and selecting models For this task, we explored several deep learning architectures specialized in image super-resolution (SR), prioritizing models that could handle:
+For this task I had studied a variety of family of models including Transformer, Diffusion based models Things I considered while studying and selecting models for this task prioritizing models that could handle:
 - **Geometric equivariance** (critical for astronomical images)
 - **Limited training data** (300 real pairs in Task III.B)
 - **Domain adaptation** (simulated → real data)